DigitalFabricationLab-NYIT-SoAD/resources/3Dprinters/README.md

 ### Payment
 * Students will be charged $0.05 per gram of the 3D print before the print is started.
 * 3D prints will not be started on a printer until payment is made.

-### Timeline
-* Allow 3-5 days for your submission to be processed and printed; 5-7 days during busy periods.
-* Students will be notified when their 3D print is finished and ready for pick-up.

 ## 3D Printing Helpful Resources